jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 > INSTRUCTIONS:
 > - When the authors are **secondary data users** (they did not generate the data), the provenance and DAS coincide, and should describe the condition under which (a) the current authors (b) any future users might access the data.
 > - When the data were generated (by the authors) in the course of conducting (lab or field) **experiments**, or were collected as part of **surveys**, then the description of the provenance should describe the data generating process, i.e., survey or experimental procedures:
->   - Experiments: complete sets of experimental instructions, questionnaires, stimuli for all conditions, potentially screenshots, scripts for experimenters or research assistants, as well as for subject eligibility criteria (e.g. selection criteria, exclusions), recruitment waves, demographics of subject pool used.
+>   - Experiments: complete sets of experimental instructions, questionnaires, stimuli for all conditions, potentially screenshots, scripts for experimenters or research assistants, as well as for subject eligibility criteria (e.g., selection criteria, exclusions), recruitment waves, demographics of subject pool used.
 >   - For lab experiments specifically, a description of any pilot sessions/studies, and computer programs, configuration files, or scripts used to run the experiment.
 >   - For surveys, the whole questionnaire (code or images/PDF) including survey logic if not linear, interviewer instructions, enumeration lists, sample selection criteria.
 >
 >  The information should describe ALL data used, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
-For instance, if using GDP deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
+For instance, if using GDP deflators, the source of the deflators (e.g., at the national statistical office) should also be listed here.
 If any of this information has been provided in a pre-registration, then a link to that registration may (partially) suffice.
 >
 > DAS can be complex and varied.
 Examples are provided [here](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html), and below.
 >